* Graft scandals deepen public’s anger over spending cuts

 * Barcenas charged with bribery, money laundering, tax fraud

-MADRID, Feb 25 The former treasurer of Spain's ruling party, at the heart of a corruption scandal that has politically damaged Prime Minister Mariano Rajoy, appeared in court for questioning on Monday about millions of euros he deposited in Swiss accounts.
+MADRID, Feb 25 (Reuters) - A former treasurer of Spain’s ruling party, at the heart of a corruption scandal that has hurt Prime Minister Mariano Rajoy, was ordered to surrender his passport on Monday while judges investigate millions of euros he deposited in Swiss banks.

-Luis Barcenas is charged with using his position to take bribes, evade taxes by hiding the proceeds in Switzerland and launder money through shell companies, charges that carry prison sentences of up to six years and fines.
+Luis Barcenas is accused of using his position to take bribes, evade taxes by hiding the proceeds in Switzerland and launder money through shell companies, charges that carry prison sentences of up to six years and fines.

 The long-running High Court investigation of Barcenas and a graft case involving the son-in-law of Spain’s king have enraged Spaniards at a time when deep recession has pushed unemployment to 26 percent and the government has slashed public spending.

-Prosecutors asked High Court Examining Magistrate Pablo Ruz to put Barcenas, 55, on bail and restrict his movements.
-Barcenas, an avid mountaineer who once scaled Everest, went skiing in Canada two weeks ago, according to media reports.
+Barcenas, 55, an avid mountaineer who once scaled Everest, went skiing in Canada two weeks ago, according to media reports.
+Some of these reports said the police suspected he also used the ski trip to move funds he holds there.

 Barcenas’s lawyer declined to comment on those reports.